FlowFuse/website/src/blog/2023/04/community-news-04.md

 [The benefits and drawbacks of using Node-RED function nodes](https://flowforge.com/blog/2023/03/why-should-you-use-node-red-function-nodes/) - Node-RED function nodes provide a great deal of flexibility in Node-RED.
 Discover the benefits and drawbacks of using them.

 [FlowForge 15.
-Now Available](https://flowforge.com/blog/2023/03/flowforge-1-5-0-released/) - FlowForge 1.5 included updates to the UI and architecutre to allow for future features.
+Now Available](https://flowforge.com/blog/2023/03/flowforge-1-5-0-released/) - FlowForge 1.5 included updates to the UI and architecture to allow for future features.

 Node-RED Quick Tips - Rob Marcer, FlowForge Developer Educator has a weekly series of Node-RED hints and tips
 * [Node-RED Tips - Importing, Exporting, and Grouping Flows](https://flowforge.com/blog/2023/03/3-quick-node-red-tips-5/)